andrewwestling/dotfiles/README.md

 % cd ~/code/dotfiles && brew bundle # install everything from Brewfile
 ```

+Note: At this point, `brew bundle` will not complete successfully for Mac App Store apps via `mas` because I haven't signed into iCloud yet (dependency on 1Password step below).
+I need to re-run `brew bundle` again after 1Password and iCloud are set up.

 ### Brewfile

 This is how I update the Brewfile when I install/uninstall something: